G3orge26/llvm-memlog-pass/llvm/lib/MemLog/README.md

 At this point we have successfully constructed and inserted the Strings we will need further on as arguments to our calls.
 However you should be wondering how can we know what kind of attributes are required for this string.
 And given how, no, I am not a wizard Hagrid, as we said before, you will have to search in the my_dummy_proggy.ll in junction with [LLVM Language Reference Manual](https://llvm.org/docs/LangRef.html).
 As for all the setter and miscellaneous functions used above (and the rest we will use further on) and where to find them, you can search the [LLVM Programmer's Manual](http://llvm.org/docs/ProgrammersManual.html) but chances are you wont find everything in there.
 At that point you will have to go ahead an browse through the doxygen pages, scanning the classes of interest to you and their methods as well as their inherited methods.

-Lets go ahead and create another method _prepareStructs_ with the same arguments that will set up for us the structs representing and required by FILE, so that we can accomodate the return type of fopen, and also pass it later on to fprintfs and fclose.
+Lets go ahead and create another method _prepareStructs_ with the same arguments that will set up for us the structs representing and required by FILE, so that we can accommodate the return type of fopen, and also pass it later on to fprintfs and fclose.
 Again detailed instructions will be available inside the code segment:
 ```cpp
 void prepareStructs(LLVMContext &ctx, Module &M) {